Ronald Noble: Interpol

 In 1998, with the support of Attorney General Janet Reno and FBI director Louis Freeh, Noble applied to become the secretary-general of Interpol and succeed incumbent Raymond Kendall.
-On November 3, 2000, at the age of 44, Noble was elected to the position, becoming the first non-European, the first non-white person, the first American and the youngest secretary-general in the organization's history.
 Noble was nominated for the post by the organization's Executive Committee the previous year, and on September 20, 2005, during Interpol's 74th General Assembly in Berlin, he was re-elected for a second five-year term.
 On November 9, 2010, Noble was re-elected for a third term as secretary-general during the organization's 79th General Assembly in Doha, Qatar.
 On November 7, 2014, he resigned from the role and was succeeded by Jürgen Stock, who was unanimously elected during Interpol's 83rd General Assembly in Monaco.

-Noble's endorsement of the Belarusian state investigation into the April 2011 bomb explosion in the Minsk Metro was questioned in 2012 by BBC journalist John Sweeney.
-In a May 2011 press conference in Minsk, Noble praised the "high professionalism" of the police, Ministry of Internal Affairs officials, and other government officials for quickly completing the investigation.
+Noble's endorsement of the Belarusian state investigation into the April 2011 bomb explosion in the Minsk Metro was questioned in 2012 in a BBC documentary by journalist John Sweeney about torture in the 21st century.
+Following Belarusian dictator Alexander Lukashenko's announcement in April of the suspects' arrests and vowing that they would be shot, and pre-empting their eventual trial by several months, Noble held a May 11 press conference in Minsk, praising the "high professionalism" of the police, Ministry of Internal Affairs officials, and other government officials for the KGB-led investigation's quick completion.
 According to Sweeney, Noble endorsed the CCTV footage used in the investigation, the credibility of which was later questioned.
-Interpol said the BBC documentary was based on "biased speculation".
+The BBC reported that the suspects were severely beaten to extract a confession prior to their trial.
+Responding to the BBC following the suspects' executions, Noble defended the professionalism of the investigation and accused the BBC of "advancing one-sided false claims" that would "undermine public confidence in the media"; Interpol said the BBC documentary was based on "biased speculation".

 In December 2017, an Argentine judge alleged that while at Interpol, Noble along with former Argentine President Cristina Fernandez de Kirchner had been involved in a cover-up of Argentina's alleged attempt to cancel INTERPOL Red Notices that had been issued against former Iranian government officials for the July 1994 terrorist attack of the AMIA Jewish center in Buenos Aires.
-The influential NGO Human Rights Watch stated "Relatives of victims of the AMIA terrorist attack deserve justice for this heinous crime ... but, instead of promoting accountability, this far-fetched indictment further tarnishes the credibility of the Argentine judiciary over the AMIA attack investigations.”
-Noble refuted the claim of cover-up, calling the judge's report "false, misleading and incomplete".
+Noble refuted the claim of a cover-up, calling the judge's report "false, misleading and incomplete".

 Security consultancy

 After leaving Interpol, Noble founded a multinational security consultancy firm called RKN Global DWC LLC, which is headquartered in Dubai, UAE.
-In February 2016, the firm announced plans to build a security printing plant in Banská Bystrica, Slovakia, a project that would cost €89 million and employ 1,200 people.
-On June 24, 2016, however, the firm rejected an investment subsidy of €18 million from the Government of Slovakia and withdrew the plans following political opposition to the project in the country and uncertainty created by the UK's decision to leave the EU.
+In February 2016, the firm announced plans to build a security printing plant in Banská Bystrica, Slovakia, a project that would have invested €89 million in the country and employed up to 1,200 people, paired with a subsidy of €18 million from the Government of Slovakia.
+However, in June 2016 however, the firm withdrew the plans following political opposition to the project and uncertainty created by the UK's decision to leave the EU.